tmurakam/python-offline-env/README.md

 ## Requirements

-You need one of the following on both target machine and generator machine which used to generate offline installer.
+You need following on both target machine and generator machine which used to generate offline installer.

 * Python 3 + pip3 + venv
-* Python 2 + pip + virtualenv

-If both are present, Python 3 + venv is used.

-If you want to force to use of Python 2 + virtualenv, specify "-2" as an argument to download.sh.

 ### For RHEL 7 / CentOS 7

 Install python3:

     $ sudo yum install python3

-Or install virtualenv for python 2:

-    $ sudo yum install python-virtualenv

 ### For Ubuntu